lbriais/internet_box_logger/README.md

 * `elastic_binary` defines where your [ElasticSearch][ELK] is installed.
 This one is only used by a rake task (to stop/start and get info) about the ElasticSearch cluster.
 This is not really needed for the log process to work.
 Only to enable stop/start of the server.
-When you change it in your config, you do not need to set it in the `default_elastic_search` hash, but instead you can directly set it at the root.

 **These values are the default and you don't need to create a new config file if they already fit your needs.**
 And it should be the case if you installed [ELK] as a whole on the machine you are using this gem.